 - Yes, Your Grace: In the first two acts, the Lords whose standing army Eryk is borrowing can be summoned by messenger pigeon.
 The third act shows that the game averts the trope, as the army is made of peasants and representatives of villages need to be contacted in person by Eryk's agents because they can't read.

-- The commonly stated medieval literacy rates can actually be misleading depending on time, place and how you define literacy, making this trope a surprising bit of Truth in Television.
+- The commonly stated medieval literacy rates can actually be misleading depending on time, place, and how you define literacy, making this trope a surprising bit of Truth in Television.

 - In order to boost literacy, Korean Emperor Sejong the Great actually sat down and devised a new writing system specifically designed to be easy to learn rather than the at times deliberately difficult classical Chinese system, which requires years to learn thanks to containing thousands upon thousands of different characters.
 A typical commoner could not afford to spend the time to learn a language this complex and would thus be illiterate.
-As a purpose driven writing system, however, Hangul is remarkably easy to learn.
+As a purpose-driven writing system, however, Hangul is remarkably easy to learn.
 Not only does it use phonetic characters rather than ideograms, the characters are even designed such that each character will have common features to indicate how they're pronounced.
 However, this led to backlash by Korean nobility and the system was suppressed for quite some time after his death.

 - In Europe, literacy was not defined by how well you could read your own language but rather the official language of the educated, which was Latin.
 This is because while languages like English could be written down, they lacked standardized spelling and grammar and were thus difficult to use for anything important.
-Latin, meanwhile, had been the language of the Roman empire, had well established rules for usage and was the language used for the bible.
-Thus, a peasant was actually fairly likely to be literate in their own language, especially if they lived in an urban area.
+Latin, meanwhile, had been the language of the Roman empire, had well-established rules for usage and was the language used for the Bible.
+Thus, a commoner was actually fairly likely to be literate in their own language, especially if they lived in an urban area.
 After all, with no standardized spelling and grammar, all you need to know is how a letter is pronounced if you want to 'read.'
 If literacy is instead defined at this level and for these languages, literacy rates were actually surprisingly high.